wotsyula/flask-scraper/README.md

-# flask-scrapper
+# flask-scraper
-Scrapper engine based on selenium python bindings.
+Scraper engine based on Selenium Python bindings.
 Uses Flask for its API and ReactJS for the client.